 Resolving building disputes

-If you have an issue with someone who you hired to do building work for you (such as a builder, contractor, designer, architect, engineer, surveyor, or electrician), follow these steps to resolve the issue.
+If you have an issue with someone who you hired to do building work for you (such as a builder, contractor or designer), follow these steps to resolve the issue.

 Step 1 – Tell the builder or contractor in writing